mkmks/auction/README.md

 be "simple", suffered a significant decrease after accounting for the found corner cases because bidding rules became intertwined with collection processing.
-On the other hand, the associative fold implementation remains highly readable because of isolation of bidding rules in the associate operator.
+On the other hand, the associative fold implementation remains highly readable because of isolation of bidding rules in the fold operator.

 Read more about our design decisions in the accompanying Scaladoc: